Thriving as an LGBTQ+ or Neurodivergent Leader

 The Quiet Disruptors Are Rising

+Maybe you’ve always felt a little different.
+You lead with intention.
+You observe before you speak.
+You disrupt.
 And you’re done trying to succeed in systems that weren’t built for you.
-You’re burned out.

 Whether you’re queer, neurodivergent, or just not wired for performative leadership, it’s easy to internalize the message that your style needs to be fixed or toned down.
 That you need to be slicker, sharper-edged, or more ‘normal’.
 That your pattern recognition, strategy, intuition, or complexity is too much.
 Or not enough.